adambard/learnxinyminutes-docs/gleam.html.markdown

   }
 }

-// In order to avoid memory exhaustion due to creating excesive
+// In order to avoid memory exhaustion due to creating excessive
 // stack frames when calling functions recursively, Gleam supports
 // "tail call optimisation" which means that the compiler can reuse
 // the stack frame for the current function if a function call is